InappropriatePenguin/ghost-counter/readme.md

 Ghost icon: "Ghost" by Andres Flores from the Noun Project
 Hide empty requests button: "hide" by Adrien Coquet from the Noun Project
-Cancel icon: cancel by Bluetip Design from the Noun Project
+Cancel icon: "cancel" by Bluetip Design from the Noun Project